 After completing (Part 1) of the tutorial,

-please click on the link to go to (
+please click on the link to go to (Part 2).

-Return from Outdoor Security Cameras, back to Do-It-Yourself-Home-Security-Systems homepage.
+Return from DIY Home Outdoor Security Cameras (Part 1), back to Do-It-Yourself-Home-Security-Systems homepage.